Hyzual/docker-gitolite-http/README.md

 sudo docker run -d --name gitolite-http --p 80:80 -p 8022:22 --volumes-from gitolite-httpdata hyzual/gitolite-http
 ```

-Finally, follow from step 2 the remaining [instructions above][anchor-instructions] to configure the `.htpasswd` file and grant apache access to the repositories.
+Finally, follow the remaining instructions above (see First installation) from step 2 to configure the `.htpasswd` file and grant apache access to the repositories.

 ## Debug :